isomerpages/sciencecentre-emag/_stories/Culture/Sparking Wonder: Science Centre Singapore's Volunteers.md

 <h4><strong>From Visitor to Volunteer</strong></h4>
 <p>Many Singaporeans have fond memories of school excursions or family trips
-to the Centre’s iconic exhibits, from the crackling lightning demonstrations of the Tesla coil to the gravity-defying climbing Einstein puppet.
+to the Centre’s iconic exhibits, from the crackling lightning demonstrations of the Tesla coil to the gravity-defying climbing Albert Einstein puppet.
 For some wide-eyed young visitors, these outings have a lasting impact.</p>
 <p>19-year-old Nayantara Liz Njondimackal, a biomedical engineering student
 at the University of Sheffield, remembers marveling at a simple science demonstration as a child: a Science Centre educator balancing a paper butterfly to explain gravity.
 Little did she know this would be one of the events setting her future career path in motion.</p>
-<p>Several years later, Njondimackal had the opportunity as a volunteer to
+<p>Several years later, Njondimackal had the opportunity to engage kids at
-engage kids at a balancing butterfly station for the It’s Physics Time event held from 31 August to 8 September 2024 in the Future Makers exhibition.</p>
+a balancing butterfly station for the It’s Physics Time event held from 31 August to 8 September 2024 in the Future Makers exhibition.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Volunteer Nayantara Liz Njondimackal showing balancing dragonfly craft to visitors." src="/images/physics_time_nayantara.png">